Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Business Opportunities:

-• Access to world’s largest consumer market
+• Access to world’s largest consumer market (be aware of US tax implications)

 • Stable legal and financial systems